 I also use these products quite a bit during longer and harder training efforts, especially during race simulation work.
 They offer palatable, digestible and accurately measured amounts of carbs, electrolytes and fluids (sometimes with added caffeine), which are the main things I know I need during these shorter, more intense events.

-From experience, I know pretty well how many grams of carbs, how much fluid and, of course, how much sodium I need per hour for an event that lasts just a few hours, and can work out a reasonably bullet proof strategy to get those from my go-to list of tried and tested products.
+From using our free Fuel & Hydration Planner, I know how many grams of carb, how much fluid and, of course, how much sodium I need per hour for an event that lasts just a few hours, and can work out a reasonably bullet proof strategy.

 These products are also easy to carry, I can travel to races all over the world with them in my luggage.
 And, if I’m competing in an event where I know I’ll have to be picking up nutrition on the course, I can even practice with whatever is going to be available on the day in a few key training sessions to make sure it’s likely to work ok on the day.